emanuellcs/pyn/README.md

 ## 🐛 Known Issues

--   Limited support for international characters.
+-   Limited support for international characters in some analysis features.
--   Potential rate limiting when using external APIs.
+-   Potential rate limiting when using external APIs (e.g., Have I Been Pwned?).
 -   Continuous improvement is required for analysis algorithms and front-end design.

 ## 🔗 Related Resources